Prep for Prep: History

-Today, the Prep for Prep community includes over 3,500 students and alumni, having matriculated over 44 contingents since inception.
+Today, the Prep for Prep community includes over 3,500 students and alumni, having matriculated 45 contingents since inception.
 Each year, Prep for Prep hosts a charity gala called the "Lilac Ball" which is regularly attended by famous patrons.

 Student selection

 Each year, a citywide "talent search" selects about 125 minority students, including 95 fifth graders and 30 sixth graders.
 To qualify for recruitment, 5th graders must have a scaled score of 330 or above on the English Language Arts (ELA) test administered during their 4th grade school year, or have scored in the 90th percentile on any standardized reading test administered in that school year.
 6th graders must have a scaled score of 335 (90th percentile) or above on the ELA exam administered during their 5th grade school year.
 Applicants then undergo a series of interviews and further standardized testing to determine admission into the program.
 Fifth and sixth graders are admitted into Prep for Prep and earn spots at leading day schools in New York City.